EnterpriseDB/homebrew-tap/README.md

-# The Cisco Open Homebrew Tap
+# The EnterpriseDB Homebrew Tap

 This repository contains a [Homebrew](https://brew.sh/) tap (3rd party repository) for open source projects by EnterpriseDB.